matracey/libregrab-m4b-creator/README.md

 - Preserves audio quality
 - Maintains original audio bitrate
 - Supports metadata inclusion
+- Multiple folder support (process multiple audiobooks in one command)
 - Easy to use with a simple command
 - Automatically moves completed audiobooks to ~/totag directory
 - Handles file/directory names with spaces and special characters